mzdv/seraphim-envoy/README.md

 #seraphim-envoy
-Express.js middleware and application server used for monitoring API transactions.
+Express.js application server used for monitoring API transactions.

+##How can I use it?
+`seraphim-envoy` works with socket.io events, so it can be accessed by any platform with socket.io support